SteffenL/Van-Helsing-game-research/README.md

 Van Helsing game research
 =========================

 This project was initiated for fun and learning.
-The goal is to research the internals of the game *The Incredible Adventures of Van Helsing*.
-The idea is to reverse engineer interesting parts of the game and its file formats.
+The main goal is to research the internals of the game *The Incredible Adventures of Van Helsing*.
+I plan to reverse engineer interesting parts of the game and its file formats.
 Eventually, it may become useful for myself and other developers, or even end-users.

+I with focus on extracting info and mainly do work related to the saves.
+Modding the game and creating proper game-save editors may not be too far away. :)

 Research is currently done by myself, Steffen André Langnes.
 Please don't just take my work and claim it as your own. :)